Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 # Lightstreamer - Portfolio Demo - .NET Adapter #
 <!-- START DESCRIPTION lightstreamer-example-portfolio-adapter-dotnet -->
 The *Portfolio Demo* simulate a portfolio management: it shows a list of stocks included in a portfolio and provide a simple order entry form.
-Changes to portfolio contents, due to new orders, are displayed on the page in real time.
-In addition to that, the *Full Version of the Portfolio Demo* shows, for each stock in the portfolio, also the current price, updated in real time from a market data feed.
+Changes to portfolio contents, as a result of new orders, are displayed on the page in real-time.
+In addition to that, the *Full Version of the Portfolio Demo* also shows, for each stock in the portfolio, the current price, updated in real-time from a market data feed.

 This project shows the .Net Data Adapter and Metadata Adapters for the *Portfolio Demo* and how they can be plugged into Lightstreamer Server.
-It shows also how to integrate the [Lightstreamer - Stock-List Demo - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet) into the same Adapter Set to support the full version of the *Portfolio Demo*.
+It also shows how to integrate the [Lightstreamer - Stock-List Demo - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet) into the same Adapter Set to support the full version of the *Portfolio Demo*.

 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-dotnet -->

-As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Basic Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/), or you may refer to the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) and view the corresponding [Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo/) for the full version of the *Portfolio Demo*.
+As an example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Basic Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/), or you may refer to the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) and view the corresponding [Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo/) for the full version of the *Portfolio Demo*.

 ## Details